apognu/defcon/README.md

 Defcon is a tool allows you to define and periodically run monitoring checks (also called _uptime checks_) against external services.

+You can find more extensive documentation in the [user manual](https://apognu.github.io/defcon/).

 ## How to run

 ### Requirements